 For this assignment, you will identify a topic/population of interest and prepare a prevention workshop.
-Examples include but are not limited to the following: reduction of opioid related deaths, marijuana use prevention in HBCU students, prevention of youth tobacco use, drug use prevention for student athletes, etc..
-You may work in pairs or in groups of 3-4 people.
+Examples include but are not limited to the following: reduction of opioid related deaths, marijuana use prevention in HBCU students, prevention of youth tobacco use, drug use prevention for student athletes, etc. You will work in pairs.
 Each presentation should include reference to at least 15 peer-reviewed academic sources.
 This means it is likely that you will need to review more than 15 articles, however, it is not necessary to prepare a written critique for each.
 It would also be to your advantage to do so.
-You will record a presentation of the workshop and upload it to YouTube or Vimeo.